Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 Generally, collateral is an "asset" that a borrower offers to a lender as security for a loan.
 It serves as a form of protection for the lender; if the borrower defaults on the loan, the lender has the right to seize the collateral to recoup their losses.
 In derivatives market, it's a bit different:

+CSA is often colloquially referred to when discussing a collateral agreement set up according to the principles of the *Credit Support Annex*.
+The CSA is a document that defines the terms for providing collateral by the parties in a derivative transaction.
+It is one of the four parts of a *master agreement* developed by the *International Swaps and Derivatives Association (ISDA)*.